Rome Colonels: The ballparks

-Early Rome Romans teams (1898–1901, 1905) were noted to have played home games at Riverside Park.
+Early Rome Romans teams through 1905 hosted minor league home games at Riverside Park.
 Riverside Park had a capacity 500, with a grandstand that measured 26 feet in width by 83 feet in length.
 Riverside Park was located at Parkway & Floyd Avenue In Rome, New York.

-In 1937, the Rome Colonels were referenced to have played minor league home games at League Park.
+In 1937, the Rome Colonels played minor league home games at League Park.
 The ballpark was located in West Rome and was also known as Murray's Park.
 The franchise made improvements to the ballpark for the 1937 season, before moving to the new Colonels Park in 1938.

-Beginning in 1938, it was noted that Rome minor league teams played home games at Colonels Park.
+Beginning in 1938, Rome minor league teams hosted home games at Colonels Park.
 The Rome Colonels remained at the ballpark until folding in 1951.
 Colonels Park had a capacity of 3,500 (1939) and 2,250 (1942), with dimensions of (Left, Center, Right): 360–380–320 (1939).
-Colonels Park officially opened on May 18, 1938, after Colonels' owner Dr. Dan Mellen had purchased six and one half acres and constructed the new park, built with an approximate construction cost $15,000.
+Colonels Park officially opened on May 18, 1938, after Colonels' owner Dr. Dan Mellen had purchased six-and one-half acres and constructed the new park, built with an approximate construction cost $15,000.
 The park was enclosed with a 7–foot board fence.
-The ballpark was located on Black River Boulevard between East Locust Street & East Pine Street.
+The ballpark was located on Black River Boulevard between East Locust Street and East Pine Street.
 Today, the site is still in use as a public park with ballfields, now known as Franklyn's Field.